KodinGoose/zhip-8_suite/README.md

 ```
 clear: clr
 # An example of a "function"
-# The only restriction on a label is that it can only consist of letters, it can have the same name as an opcode
+# The only restriction on a label is that it can only consist of letters
+# It can have the same name as an opcode
 ext:
   ext
   ret